tramyardg/librohan/README.md

 - A publisher can ship orders made by a bookstore employee.
 - A publisher can create/modify a new book and add it to its inventory.
 - A book can have more than one authors.
+- An account (Login/Logout) system for customers, bookstore employees, and publishers.
+- Book cart and order history.